fedeghe/unicodeist/README.md

         - using the range inputs
         - drag the symbol
         - when focused press <span style="padding:0px 2px;font-size:1.5em;position:relative;top:2px;border:1px solid gray">⇧ + arrow</span> (1px move each)

+all range fields can be tuned either mving the range handle either just clicking on the value and scroll up/down left/right or just type the exact value and blur (or hit `esc` | `enter` buttons).